 DÃ¼rer and Cranach

 I had a wonderful opportunity back in December to go see the Martin Luther exhibit at the Minneapolis Institute of Art.
-There were three such exhibits going on in the United States and the one just so happened to be in Minnesota.
+Three such exhibits were going on in the United States and the one just so happened to be in Minnesota.
 There were some vestments from the period of the Reformation as well as other artifacts.
 A good portion of the items, however, was the display of some spectacular art.
 And of course, the names of these two artists were frequently listed under many of the pictures.

 1Roberts, Carrie.
 DÃ¼rer Saint George Killing the Dragon.
 December 2016.
 Personal Collection, MIA, Minnesota.